SpexGuy/CS559Project2/CS559Project2/README.txt

 			does not change the cameras.

 Code Architecture:
+Our codebase is extremely flexible due to our extensive use of Decorators [GOF].
+We effectively build an executable stack on top of each Mesh, which is used to alter the modelview matrix on its way down, as well as alter global state variables.
+The Graphics class is a Singleton [GOF], and accumulates this global state which it uses to initialize the shaders.

-Decorators <Design Patterns: Elements of Reusable Object-Oriented Software>
+[GOF] <Design Patterns: Elements of Reusable Object-Oriented Software, Gamma et.al.>

-//Martin edit this part plz

 Pause function: 'p' - pauses the animations.